karafka/waterdrop/README.md

 It is:

  - Thread safe
- - Supports sync producer
- - Supports async producer
+ - Supports sync and async producers

 ## Installation